ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 Machine translation is strictly forbidden, but the project in Crowdin has a built-in Translation memory and Glossary that you can use to assist you in the process, or check definitions and established translations for specific terms.

-You can learn more about navigating Crowdin and using the Translation memory and Glossary [here](https://support.crowdin.com/online-editor/#section-4).
+You can learn more about navigating Crowdin and using the Translation memory and Glossary <a href="https://support.crowdin.com/online-editor/#section-4">here</a>.

 </ExpandableCard>

 <ExpandableCard title="How can I find teammates to compete in the Teams category?" eventCategory="/translation-program/translatathon" eventName="clicked How can I find teammates to compete in the Teams category?">

-If you are already connected with other translators or people who would be interested in participating, you can simply [apply to register as a team](https://teams.paperform.co/) and add the Crowdin accounts for everyone that will be part of the team.
+If you are already connected with other translators or people who would be interested in participating, you can simply <a href="https://teams.paperform.co/">apply to register as a team</a> and add the Crowdin accounts for everyone that will be part of the team.

 You can also invite your friends and form a team with them.

-Finally, we’ll be hosting team formation calls on the [ethereum.org Discord](https://www.ethereum.org/discord), where you can connect with other individuals looking for teammates.
+Finally, we’ll be hosting team formation calls on the <a href="/discord/">ethereum.org Discord</a>, where you can connect with other individuals looking for teammates.

 </ExpandableCard>